shipmnts/editor-hub/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Future Development

+As we continue to develop Editor Hub, we aim to enhance its capabilities and expand its use cases.
+Some areas of focus include:

+- Enhanced customization options
+- Additional plugins and integrations
+- Improved email template creation and editing
+- Performance optimizations

+We welcome contributions and feedback from the community to help shape the future of Editor Hub.

 ## License